linux-help/sudo_rules/README.md

 Contributing
 ------------
-1. Fork the repository on Github
+1. Fork the repository on Github.
+2. Switch to the develop branch.
-2. Create a named feature branch (like `add_component_x`)
+3. Create a named feature branch off develop (like `add_component_x`).
-3. Write your change
+4. Write your change.
-4. Write tests for your change (if applicable)
+5. Write tests for your change (if applicable).
-5. Run the tests, ensuring they all pass
+6. Run the tests, ensuring they all pass.
-6. Submit a Pull Request using Github
+7. Submit a Pull Request using Github to develop branch.

 or